mindee/tawazi/README.md

 ```
 As you can see, the execution time of pipeline takes less than 2 seconds, which means that some part of the code ran in parallel to the other

-### pipeline
+## `DAG` is like a normal function

-* You can pass in arguments to the pipeline and get returned results back like normal functions:
+You can pass in arguments to the pipeline and get returned results back like normal functions:

 ```Python
 from tawazi import xn, dag